 Welcome to the Department of Statistics at Brigham Young University

-The goal of the Department of Statistics is to help students develop their intellect and faith.
-To accomplish this we offer a premier undergraduate educational experience.
-We also prepare our master’s students for successful and productive careers.
-As faculty, staff, and students in the Department of Statistics, we are fortunate to work in an era where demand for expertise in statistics and data science is at unprecedented levels.
+The goal of the Department of Statistics is to assist individuals to develop their full divine potential.
+To accomplish this, we seek to cultivate meaningful collaborations in teaching, learning, and researching data methods and statistical reasoning.
+We offer a premier undergraduate educational experience that prepares graduates for enriching careers and success in competitive graduate programs.
+We also maintain a vibrant M.S. program that prepares students for top-tier Ph.D. programs and high-impact careers.
+As faculty, staff, and students in the Department of Statistics, we are fortunate to work in an era where there is an unprecedented demand for expertise in statistics and data science, and with this in mind we hope to contribute to and serve our families, communities, and world with informed, evidence-based decisions.

-The research interests of our faculty span a wide range, with emphases in environmental and spatial statistics, reliability and industrial statistics, biostatistics, actuarial science, business analytics, sports analytics, and statistics education.
+The research interests of our faculty span a wide range, with expertises in environmental and spatial statistics, reliability and industrial statistics, biostatistics, actuarial science, Bayesian statistics, business analytics, sports analytics, statistical theory, and statistics education.
 Faculty research has been sponsored by several funding agencies including the National Science Foundation, the National Institutes of Health, the Environmental Protection Agency, the National Aeronautics and Space Association, and the Department of Defense.

 Thank you for your interest in our program.
 Here are some additional facts about our department: